-Free software distribution is a twofold task.
+Starting a free software project is a twofold task.
 The software needs to acquire users, and to acquire developers.
-These two needs are not necessarily in conflict, but they do add some complexity to a project's initial presentation.
+These two needs are not necessarily in conflict, but the interaction between them adds some complexity to a project's initial presentation.
 Some information is useful for both audiences, some is useful only for one or the other.
-Both kinds of information should subscribe to the principle of scaled presentation; that is, the degree of detail presented at each stage should correspond directly to the amount of time and effort put in by the reader.
-More effort should always equal more reward.
-When the two do not correlate tightly, people may quickly lose faith and stop investing effort.
+Both kinds of information should subscribe to the principle of scaled presentation: the degree of detail presented at each stage should correspond to the amount of time and effort put in by the reader at that stage.
+More effort should always result in more reward.
+When effort and reward do not correlate reliably, most people will lose faith and stop investing effort.

 This is a pity, because there are situations where form is substance, and project presentation is one of them.
-For example, the very first thing a visitor learns about a project is what its web site looks like.
-This information is absorbed before any of the actual content on the site is comprehended—before any of the text has been read or links clicked on.
+For example, the very first thing a visitor learns about a project is what its home page looks like.
+This information is absorbed before any of the actual content on the site is comprehended — before any of the text has been read or links clicked on.
 However unjust it may be, people cannot stop themselves from forming an immediate first impression.
 The site's appearance signals whether care was taken in organizing the project's presentation.
 Humans have extremely sensitive antennae for detecting the investment of care.
-Most of us can tell in one glance whether a web site was thrown together quickly or was given serious thought.
+Most of us can tell in one glance whether a home page was thrown together quickly or was given serious thought.
 This is the first piece of information your project puts out, and the impression it creates will carry over to the rest of the project by association.

 Before starting an open source project, there is one important caveat:

 Always look around to see if there's an existing project that does what you want.
 The chances are pretty good that whatever problem you want solved now, someone else wanted solved before you.
 If they did solve it, and released their code under a free license, then there's no reason for you to reinvent the wheel today.
 There are exceptions, of course: if you want to start a project as an educational experience, pre-existing code won't help; or maybe the project you have in mind is so specialized that you know there is zero chance anyone else has done it.
 But generally, there's no point not looking, and the payoff can be huge.
-If the usual Internet search engines don't turn up anything, try searching on http://freecode.com/ (an open source project news site, about which more will be said later), on http://www.sourceforge.net/, and in the Free Software Foundation's directory of free software at http://directory.fsf.org/.
+If the usual Internet search engines don't turn up anything, try searching directly on https://github.com/, https://freshcode.club/, https://openhub.net/, and in the Free Software Foundation's directory of free software at https://directory.fsf.org/.